mastanca/webtask-workshop/README.md

 - Clone your forked repository.
 - `npm install -g hads`
 - `hads . -o`

+Using [hads](https://github.com/sinedied/hads) allows you to navigate around the workshop content, edit it to add your own notes and offers a easy search bar to go back and look something up.

-- Feel free to edit and send pull requests to update, add more modules.
+**Note:** Feel free to edit and send pull requests to update/add more modules.

 ## Workshop Modules